Marcus Raboy

 Marcus Raboy (born November 30, 1965) is an American film and music video director.

-Since the early 1990s, Raboy has amassed a large number music video credits directing music videos for Mary J. Blige, Dixie Chicks, Rihanna, Luther Vandross, Shakira, Santana, and Westlife among other notable artists.
+Since the early 1990s, Raboy has amassed a large number of music video credits, directing music videos for Mary J. Blige, Dixie Chicks, Rihanna, Luther Vandross, Shakira, Santana, and Westlife among other notable artists.

 His feature film credits are Friday After Next (2002) and Janky Promoters (2009) both starring Ice Cube and Mike Epps.

 Raboy grew up in New York City and attended New York University.
 He is managed by David Naylor & Associates and currently resides in Los Angeles.